zikula-modules/DizkusModule/CraigNotes.md

  - should consider marking Topic::posts as "EXTRA-LAZY"
  - post pager is messed up - off by one
  - delete forum/category functions not functional nor available?
+ - restructure forum tree so that all "category" forums have the same penultimate parent instead of NULL.
+This penultimate parents would not be displayed?